Winchester Mystery House: Gun guilt

-At the turn of the twentieth century, the most common belief, that still persists, regarding Winchester's house building was that she felt tremendous guilt resulting from all the deaths caused by Winchester rifles and from inheriting so much money from the arms company.
+At the turn of the twentieth century, the most common belief regarding Winchester's house building was that she felt tremendous guilt resulting from all the deaths caused by Winchester rifles and from inheriting so much money from the arms company.
 Ignoffo claims that it is unlikely Winchester had any guilt, since in the 1800s the Winchester Repeating Arms Company was seen as a success, and weapons were viewed as a necessity for survival.
+Nevertheless, this story persists today.

-Superstitious and obsessive
+Health and superstition

 Ignoffo and paranormal investigator Joe Nickell report that as Winchester aged, particularly after 1900 as her health issues grew worse, which included arthritis, missing teeth and neuritis, she became more private and reclusive.
 This reluctance to appear in public or to socialize with her peers gave her a mysterious reputation feeding the gossip in the community and local newspapers which fuelled the rumor that she was superstitious.
 Winchester's companion of many years, Miss Henrietta Severs states Winchester had no superstitious beliefs.
 Winchester's relatives, employees and gardeners never made claims that she was superstitious, guilt-ridden or crazed.

 All her employees were named as beneficiaries in her will.